hxwang/Seminar/MRC-2014-Sep/STRATUS_Strategic-and-Tactical-Resiliency-Against-Threats-to-Ubiquitous-Systems.md

 - Three mechanisms implemented in MFID
 	- Retrospection, go back and find evidence that now seems relevant
 	- Actively engage sensor exercises that are too expensive to use indiscriminately
-	- Gisting--trigger a complex hypothesis, to guide gathering of relevant information
+	- *Gisting*--trigger a complex hypothesis, to guide gathering of relevant information